 Applicants are invited for a personal audition (interview for composers) in New Haven on the basis of the prescreening recording and other credentials.
 Applicants will be notified in January or February and must be prepared to perform all material specified in the repertoire guidelines.
 Applicants may be asked to demonstrate sight-reading ability and other essential musical skills during the audition.
 Auditions are held in New Haven.
-Attendance is mandatory, and those who do not attend will not be considered for admission.
+Inperson attendance on the scheduled audition day(s) during audition week is mandatory, and those who do not attend will not be considered for admission.

-Audition/Interview Schedule, 2023
+Audition/Interview Schedule, 2024

-Auditions and interviews for all applicants will take place during audition week: Monday, February 20, through Sunday, February 26, 2023.
+Auditions and interviews for all applicants will take place during audition week: Monday, February 19, through Sunday, February 25, 2024.
 Audition dates for specific areas of study are posted online at https://music.yale.edu/apply.

 The first round of A.D. auditions will be heard by Yale School of Music faculty as part of the regular auditions for each area.
-After the first round, select candidates will be advanced to a final round of auditions, which will take place on Saturday, February 26, 2022.
+After the first round, select candidates will be advanced to a final round of auditions, which will take place on Saturday, February 24, 2024.
 The final round will be adjudicated by a committee of external jurors.
+Those who wish to be considered for the A.D. must plan on being present for at least two separate days in New Haven during audition week.

-The D.M.A. examinations in music history, analysis, and musicianship, required of all D.M.A. candidates, will be given on Saturday, February 18, and Sunday, February 19, 2023.
-All D.M.A. applicants are required to attend on both exam days.
+The D.M.A. examinations in music history, analysis, and musicianship, required of all D.M.A. candidates, will be given during audition week.
+All D.M.A. applicants are required to attend in-person on the exam day.
 The exams are not offered on any other dates and will not be rescheduled.
+Those who wish to be considered for the D.M.A. must plan on being present for at least two separate days in New Haven during audition week.
+Applicants may be invited to a thirty-minute virtual interview with members of the D.M.A.
+Examination Committee.
+Applicants who are invited to interview will be notified by the Office of Admissions.